What do you think you are?

 Not wellness theatre.

 This is training.
-It combines personality science, direct attentional practice, and applied behavioural work.
+It combines personality profiling, direct attentional practice, and applied behavioural work.

-Profiling helps us map the recurring structure: how you tend to think, feel, defend, pursue, avoid, collapse, perform, overreach, withdraw, or pretend not to care.
+Profiling maps the recurring structure: how you tend to think, feel, defend, pursue, avoid, collapse, perform, overreach, withdraw, or pretend not to care.
+It shows where your personality produces specific patterns of suffering and avoidance — and where the same traits, met differently, become genuine strengths.

 A map of the lens.

-The value is rarely in one score.
+The value is rarely in one dimension.
 It is in the arrangement: where strengths become traps, where vulnerabilities cluster, and where life keeps producing the same lesson with worse handwriting.
+The profile is translated into plain language and connected directly to practice — what to train, and where.

 Skillful discomfort.